jodwilliams1990/RadEOT/README.md

 - Old - Previous versions of software: the original gui2408.py is the (slightly amended) working version from 24/08/18 written in TKinter, and demod.py that will form the basis of the Deconvolution activity.

 ## License
-RadEOT is licensed under a GPLv3 license, Copyright (C) 2021- Jamie Williams
+RadEOT is licensed under an MIT License Copyright (c) 2021 Jamie Williams Please read the terms of the License in the "License" file.

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.